Why Take a Proactive Approach Towards Cybersecurity?

 Builds trust and reputation

-Not only does investing in a robust cybersecurity framework build trust with your customers it makes you more attractive to new ones.
+Investing in a robust cybersecurity framework build trust with your customers, but it makes you more attractive to new ones.
 Knowing their data is safe helps customers feel more confident in your company.

 In fact, 52 percent of consumers said security is an important or main consideration when purchasing products or services.
-A recent study also found that 65 percent of data breach victims lost trust in an organization as a result of the breach.
-And almost 80 percent of consumers will defect from a business if their information is compromised in a security breach, directly impacting your bottom line.
+A recent study also found that 65 percent of data breach victims lost trust in an organization due to a breach.
+80 percent of consumers will further defect from a business once their information is compromised.
+Clear signs of how the lack of security can directly impacting your bottom line.

-Investing digital resilience attracts new customers from industries where data security and privacy are highly valued such as healthcare, government, energy and logistics.
-You also maintain a competitive advantage as more and more industries around the world adopt a more proactive approach to security.
+Investing digital resilience will also create new channels of revenue.
+Especially from critical industries where data security and privacy are highly valued.
+For example, healthcare, utilities, government, energy and logistics.
+Maintain a competitive advantage as more and more industries around the world adopt a more proactive approach to security.

 Stay in compliance with data protection laws